Set reminders on iPod touch

 Upgraded reminders are not backward compatible with the Reminders app in earlier versions of iOS and macOS.
 See Upgrading the Reminders app in iOS 13.

 Ask Siri.
 Say something like: “Add artichokes to my groceries list.”
 Learn how to ask Siri.

-Or do the following in a list:
+Or do the following: